jgajera/fend-project-memory-game/README.md

 ## Contributing
 Not accepting contributions!
 Feel free to open an issue if you find one.
 Thanks!

+## Authors
+- Richard Kalehoff from Udacity provided the starter code in the [Udacity repo](https://github.com/udacity/fend-project-memory-game)

 ## MiscNotes
 This project is based on the starter code from Udacity FEND's repo for this project.